 Always fun, funky and festive, Lake Worth is a multi-cultural destination you’ll want to visit again and again.

 An artsy neighborhood – the perfect backdrop for the County’s official arts agency, the Cultural Council of Palm Beach County

 Downtown Lake Worth, located in the central part of Palm Beach County, captivates visitors with its neighborhood feel and sense of diversity.
 The city’s boutiques, galleries, restaurants and famous old theater, the Lake Worth Playhouse, make for a unique South Florida experience.
 It’s also the location of The Cultural Council of Palm Beach County, the County’s umbrella arts agency headquartered in the iconic Robert M. Montgomery, Jr. building at 601 Lake Avenue in the heart of downtown.
 Click here for more information on visiting the Cultural Council to pick up information on cultural events throughout the county, browse local artist creations in the gift store or enjoy the Council’s current exhibition, highlighting Palm Beach artists.

 That community feeling is supported and encouraged by the City of Lake Worth, which produces “Evening on the Avenues” on the first and third Thursdays of each month, and co-sponsors the world-famous Street Painting Festival each February, when the streets of Lake and Lucerne Avenues are transformed into colorful masterpieces.
 Lake Worth also plays host to Bonfires on the Beach, Reggae Fest, outdoor jazz concerts and art walks.

 - Cultural Council of Palm Beach County

-- Duncan Theatre at Palm Beach Community College
+- Duncan Theatre and Stage West at Palm Beach State College

 - Lake Worth Playhouse